VenusakaVXT/ui-template-library/README.md

 # End README
 In general, the functions in the project are the functions that frontend developers will have to use at least 1 or 2 times in their projects.

-And I have also made the code simple and clear so that those who are new or have been programming for a long time can reuse it.
+And I also made the code simple and clear so that even newbies can reuse it.